You want to "WOW" your audience! GiftedWriting.com WebSiteWrite.com

 • Product Display (shopping cart web sites often use a display or photo album page as their home page, and a pictorial/visual presence to accomplish the same hi impact, advertising appeal).

-• Zoom (provides close-up, enlarged pictures for products as well as additional product details).
+• Zoom is usually incorporated with the Product Display page (provides close-up, enlarged pictures for products as well as additional product details).

 • Company Mission